 Problem:

 Much like the Attention-Seeker, Wanderers are neither great at listening nor focusing.
-They tend give up on tasks easily and wander off.
+They tend to give up on tasks easily and wander off.
 This person tends to be funny and charming, so they’ll bring other people along in their various jaunts.
 It may be fun, but often distracting to the team.
-While usually engaged by their surroundings, they sometime have a bit too much energy to focus on one thing to see it through.
+While usually engaged by their surroundings, they sometimes have a bit too much energy to focus on one thing to see it through.

 Solution: